 There is no formal, all encompassing 'Statute of Limitation' in Canada however the purpose of limitation periods is to bring finality and certainty to court action by setting a time limit on when action can be taken in the courts if the claim has not settled by consent prior to that date.
 A time limit is necessary due to a number of matters relating principally to the quality of the evidence available in an old claim.
 Memories fade, witnesses die or cannot be traced and documentation or computer records may be lost or corrupted resulting in the risk of an unfair outcome to a trial.

 One of the first considerations given to any legal claim by both sides lawyers is whether or not it is still within time as after a certain period claims become stale.
 Once this time limit has expired the potential claimant loses the right to claim and is precluded from obtaining damages.

 The time period within which the claim should either be settled or proceedings issued if the claimant is to retain the right to compensation is known as the 'limitation period' which differs dependent on the province or territory.
-In some regions the statute of limitations may be deferred until a child claimant reaches a certain age.
+In some regions the statute of limitations may be deferred until a child claimant reaches a certain age or a person suffering from mental or psychological problems has recovered.
 Qualified legal advice should always be sought as soon as possible after the event which gives rise to a potential claim